 Philip Joseph is an Associate professor of Medicine (Cardiology) at McMaster University, Hamilton, Canada.
 His research interests include cardiovascular prevention, global health, and heart failure.
 He was a co-investigator for the TIPS-3 study testing the impact of a polypill in primary CVD prevention.
 He is also a co-investigator for the multi-national PURE study, and G-CHF registry.

 Adrianna is an Associate Professor of Health Systems Research and Policy and Co-Director of the Centre for Global Chronic Conditions at the London School of Hygiene and Tropical Medicine.
-Her research uses mixed methods to study access to essential medicines for non-communicable diseases (NCDs) in low-income and conflict-affected settings.
+She uses mixed methods approaches from health systems and implementation research to improve access to treatment for non-communicable diseases (NCDs) in low-income and conflict-affected settings.
 Adrianna currently holds a UK Research and Innovation Future Research Leader Fellowship to work with KEMRI Wellcome Trust in Nairobi, to study implementation of fixed dose combinations for treatment of hypertension and cardiovascular disease in Kenya.
 She previously held a Wellcome Trust Fellowship to study the impact of medicine costs treatment adherence and risk of impoverishment in South Africa, Tanzania and Zimbabwe.
-Other work has included studies of a new hypertension and diabetese care model in Kenya, implementation of the polypill for Syrian refugees in Lebanon, and mental health care utilisation among Syrian refugees.
+Other work has included research on a new hypertension and diabetese care model in Kenya, implementation of the polypill for Syrian refugees in Lebanon, and mental health care utilisation among Syrian refugees.
 She has also worked with partners on NCD health systems research in Ukraine, the Republic of Georgia, the Democratic Republic of Congo, Niger and India.
 Adrianna is Canadian.
 She has a SM from Harvard School of Public Health and a PhD from LSHTM.

 Prof Elijah Ogola is a professor of internal medicine and cardiology at the University of Nairobi.
 He graduated from the University of Nairobi in 1979, followed by residency in internal medicine at the same institution.
 He undertook a visiting fellowship in cardiology at the University hospitals of Cleveland in the US in 1989-1990.
 He is the President of the Pan African Society of Cardiology (PASCAR) and governor of the African chapter of the American College of Cardiology.
 He is a past president of the Kenya Cardiac Society.
 His main research interests are hypertension, emerging cardiovascular risk factors in Africa and heart failure.
 He is a fellow of the American college of cardiology, the European society of cardiology and the international society of hypertension (ISFH).